 Bill Moran was with the New Zealand Treasury from 1985 to 2016.
-As Chief Operating Officer and Deputy Secretary Strategy, he was responsible for Treasury’s economic strategy and organisational strategy.
-During his Treasury career, he led work in macroeconomic and fiscal policy and tax strategy.
-He spent eight years on the board of New Zealand Football and was chair of the organising committee for the 2015 FIFA Under-20 Men’s World Cup.
+His last role was as Chief Operating Officer and Deputy Secretary of Strategy, Performance and Engagement with responsibility for economic and organisational strategy.
+He previously led work for the Treasury in macroeconomic and fiscal policy, tax strategy and public sector management.

-In the 2019 New Year Honours, Bill became an Officer of the NZ Order of Merit (ONZM) for services to the state, sport and youth.
+In the 2019 New Year’s Royal Honours, Bill was made a Member of the New Zealand Order of Merit for his services to State, Sport, and Youth.